LyndonFan/exa-data-eng-assessment/plan.md

     -   most familiar
 -   key value pair
     -   fast, do-able with the <100 files?
     -   like redis.
-Used a handful of times,
+Used a handful of times, but not most familiar
 -   graph db
     -   maintain relationships -- if any!
     -   unfamiliar